-The following are the distinctive aspects that this manual has considered: Reading literacy, writing literacy, numeracy, information literacy, ICT [information and communications technologies] digital literacy, communication and can be described broadly as learning domains.
+1 Note: The following are the distinctive aspects that this manual has considered: Reading literacy, writing literacy, numeracy, information literacy, ICT [information and communications technologies] digital literacy, communication and can be described broadly as learning domains.
 1.5 Pair with a colleague and share your views about the ICT tools that you have used in your everyday life and how the unique qualities of these tool(s) can be incorporated into your classroom teaching.

-1.6 In groups ask tutors to write on a flip chart using Concept Cartoons: a.
-ICT tool (s) tutors are familiar with. e.g., email, mobile phones, computers, slides, animation, zoom, telegram, etc. b.
-ICT tool(s) tutors use and integrate in their teaching at the College of Education 1.6 In groups, write on a flip chart using Concept Cartoons: a.
+1.6 In groups, write on a flip chart using Concept Cartoons: a.
 The distinctive features of ICT tool(s) you are familiar with b.
-CT tools you use and integrate in your teaching at the College of 1.7 Let tutors present their findings via radio reporting.
+CT tools you use and integrate in your teaching at the College of Education.
 1.7 Present your findings via radio reporting.
-2. Concept Concept Development Concept Development 25 mins Development (New learning likely to arise in lesson/s): Identification and discussion of new learning, potential barriers to learning for student teachers or students, concepts or pedagogy being introduced in the lesson, which need to be explored with the SL/HoD 2.1.
-Using the think, pair, share approach, assign tutors sub-topics of integrating ICT into teaching and learning (equity, health and safety issues relating to the use of ICT tools) to tutors to discuss and write points on a flip chart for presentation.
-Allow time for each presentation and whole group discussion.
-2.1.
-Discuss the sub-topic, assigned to you with your partner and share your views with the larger group NB The guidance for SL/HoD should set out what they need to do to introduce and explain the issues/s with tutors 2.2 Ask tutors to work in pairs and examine the misconceptions in teaching and learning with ICT tool(s) and share ideas on how to address them.
-E.g. computers can do everything a teacher can do 2.2 In pairs, discuss misconceptions in teaching and learning with ICT tool (s) and share possible ways of addressing them.
-E.g. computers can do everything a teacher can do
+2. Concept Development (New learning likely to arise in lesson/s): Identification and discussion of new learning, potential barriers to learning for student teachers or students, concepts or pedagogy being introduced in the lesson, which need to be explored with the SL/HoD NB The guidance for SL/HoD should set out what they need to do to introduce and explain the issues/s with tutors Concept Development 2.1 Discuss the sub-topic, assigned to you with your partner and share your views with the larger group 2.2 In pairs, discuss misconceptions in teaching and learning with ICT tool (s) and share possible ways of addressing them.
+E.g. computers can do everything a teacher can do 2.3 Outline possible challenging areas in teaching with ICT tool(s) taking into consideration GESI (e. g. identifying areas in the curriculum where stereotypes are reinforced and addressing these).
+25 mins